Notgnoshi/notgnoshi.github.io/_posts/2017-10-23-workspace-grid.md

 ### The 2x2 workspace

-Oddly enough, I do not find myself using the 2x2 workspaces as one giant workspace with four layers.
-I think my applications not being laid out in a linear fashion prevents this so-called antipattern.
+Oddly enough, I do not find myself using the 2x2 workspaces with this antipattern of one giant workspace with four layers.
+I think my applications not being laid out in a linear fashion may prevent this.
 Instead, I tend to use each workspace to group applications together by use.

 <img class="centered" src="{{ "/assets/posts/workspace-grid/2x2-workspace.svg" | prepend: site.baseurl }}" alt="A 2x2 workspace">

 I often have multiple browser windows open, sometimes one window full of Stack Overflow posts alongside a text editor full of bugs.
 Other times (like now) I'll have a $$\LaTeX$$ IDE open in one workspace, along with any relevant file browsers and terminal sessions, an editor and browser showing a live preview of this post in another, and in a third workspace I'll have several terminal sessions open.

 Over the years, I've trained my brain to think of the upper left workspace (and right monitor if I have more than one) as a text editor and documentation browser, while almost all forays into terminal land occur in the lower left workspace.
-If I'm working on some frustrating project that nearly everyone but me could do in their sleep and I happen to need a 6 hour Half Life 2 break (which in hindsight is probably why I find simple things so difficult), that happens in a dedicated right hand workspace.
+If I'm working on some frustrating project that nearly everyone but me could do in their sleep and I happen to need a 2 hour Half Life 2 break (which in hindsight is probably why I find simple things so difficult), that happens in a dedicated right hand workspace.
 Any music players, long running terminal processes, or non project related browser windows get placed in the remaining right hand workspace.

 <img class="centered-real" src="{{ "/assets/posts/workspace-grid/2x2-workspace-use.svg" | prepend: site.baseurl }}" alt="My use of a 2x2 workspace">